Carl Kasell: Career

 After leaving North Carolina, Kasell first worked as an announcer and DJ at WPIK in Alexandria, Virginia.
 He soon joined the staff of all-news WAVA in Arlington, Virginia as a weekend news announcer, and eventually advanced to the position of news director.
 He hired Katie Couric, then a student at the University of Virginia, as an intern one summer, thus starting her career in news broadcasting.

 Kasell joined National Public Radio's staff as a news announcer for Weekend All Things Considered in 1975.
 He was the news announcer for NPR's Morning Edition from its inception in 1979 through 2009.

-Kasell's voice was also heard on the radio in a scene of Bee Movie.
+Kasell's voice was also heard on the radio in Bee Movie during one scene.

 On November 23, 2009, NPR announced that Kasell would retire from newscasting at the end of 2009.
 Kasell's final newscast aired on December 30, 2009.

 He continued to work for NPR through fundraising and visits to member stations.

 He also continued to appear as the official scorer of Wait Wait ...
 Don't Tell Me!